MagicJinn/Quantum-Things/wiki/wiki_md/blocks/entity-detector.md

 ---

-The Entity Detector is a block that emits a redstone signal if it detects a certain type of entity in a configurable radius around it.
-If you right click on the block it will open a gui in where you can change the radius & the type of entity the detector is supposed to react to.
-You can also invert the filter (If you invert “Players” the detector will emit a redstone signal if any entity that is NOT a player is inside of its radius).
-If you set the Filter to Custom the block will use the [Entity Filter](../items/entity-filter) in its inventory slot as its filter.
+The Entity Detector is a block that emits a redstone signal when it detects entities of a specified type within a configurable radius.
+Right-click the block to open its GUI, where you can configure the detection radius, filter type, and output behavior.

+## Features

+---

+### Detection Radius

+The Entity Detector can detect entities in a configurable 3D radius.
+You can set separate ranges for X, Y, and Z axes.
+The maximum range for each axis is 10 blocks.

+### Entity Filters

+The detector can filter entities by type:

+- **All**: Detects any entity
+- **Living**: Detects only living entities
+- **Animal**: Detects only animals
+- **Monster**: Detects only hostile mobs
+- **Player**: Detects only players
+- **Items**: Detects only item entities
+- **Custom**: Uses an [Entity Filter](../items/entity-filter) placed in the detector's inventory slot

+### Invert Mode

+When invert mode is enabled, the detector's logic is reversed.
+For example, if the filter is set to "Players" and invert is enabled, the detector will emit a signal when any entity that is NOT a player is detected.

+### Power Modes

+The Entity Detector has three power output modes:

+- **Weak**: Outputs a redstone signal strength of 1 when entities are detected, 0 when not
+- **Strong**: Outputs a redstone signal strength of 15 when entities are detected, 0 when not
+- **Proportional**: Outputs a redstone signal strength based on the number of entities detected (1 per entity, up to 15).
+When invert mode is enabled, the power level decreases with entity count

 ## Crafting